2020–21 figure skating season

 The 2020–21 figure skating season began on July 1, 2020, and ended on June 30, 2021.
-During this season, elite skaters competed on the ISU Championship level at the 2021 World Championships.
-They also competed in elite events such as the Grand Prix series and the ISU Challenger Series.
+During this season, elite skaters competed at the 2021 World Championships, as well as at elite events such as the Grand Prix series and the Challenger Series.

-Due to the COVID-19 pandemic, the ISU cancelled the Junior Grand Prix series and the Grand Prix Final.
-All ISU Championships events (2021 European, Four Continents, and World Junior Championships) except for Worlds were also cancelled.
+Due to the COVID-19 pandemic, the International Skating Union (ISU) cancelled the Junior Grand Prix series and the Grand Prix Final.
+Additionally, the 2021 European Championships, Four Continents Championships, and World Junior Championships were all cancelled, although the 2021 World Championships were still held.